guettli/programming-guidelines/README.md

 A lot of things are not possible in a web app up until now.
 Just be warned, that this road is slow and in the long run deprecated, since the environments for PWAs are getting better every year.

+### My prefered Web Stack

+Python, Django, Gunicorn, Nginx, PostgreSQL, [htmx](https://htmx.org/), Bootstrap5.

+This way I can write responsive mobile friendly applications.

+I think React/Vue are in general overrated and not needed for my use cases.

 ### Learn one programming language, not ten.

 Most young developers think they need to learn many programming languages